Triston Casas Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 11th in MLB.
+- The Yankees pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.57).
+- The Yankees have a 3.71 team ERA that ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to rank 15th in baseball in home runs given up (77 total, 1.1 per game).
+- The Yankees rank 17th in baseball in home runs surrendered (79 total, 1.1 per game).

-- In his most recent time out on Saturday against the Boston Red Sox, the right-hander threw six innings, allowing one earned run while surrendering six hits.
+- His most recent time out was on Sunday against the Boston Red Sox, when the righty tossed 5 1/3 innings, surrendering one earned run while giving up four hits.

-- The 30-year-old has an ERA of 3.49, with 8.6 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .186 batting average against him.
+- In 14 games this season, the 27-year-old has put up a 4.70 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .282 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.